 Mr Peter Grossberg

 Mr Peter Grossberg is a graduate of the University of Melbourne and a qualified General Surgeon.
 He is a fellow of the Royal Australasian College of Surgeons and the American College of Surgeons.
 He did his post-graduate training at the Alfred Hospital and then overseas at the Lahey Clinic in Boston USA and the Royal United Hospital, Bath in the UK.
 He has been in practise in general surgery for more than 25 years.
-His principal private practice is at Cabrini Hospital in Malvern.
+His principal practice is at Epworth Eastern Hospital in Box Hill.

 He has been an anatomy teacher and examiner at the University of Melbourne at the undergraduate and post-graduate levels as well as being an examiner and surgical tutor at the Royal Australian College of Surgeons for post-graduate doctors.
 He continues to teach both undergraduate students for Monash University and post-graduate surgical doctors at Box Hill Hospital.